JULY – DECEMBER 2016

-PAGASA will continue to closely monitor these conditions and regular updates and advisories shall be issued as appropriate.
-Concerned agencies are advised to take precautionary measures to mitigate the potential adverse impacts of ENSO variability.
+PAGASA will continue to closely monitor these climate conditions and regular updates and advisories shall be issued as appropriate.
+Concerned agencies are advised to take precautionary measures to mitigate the potential adverse impacts of this phenomenon.
 For further information, please contact the Climatology and Agrometeorology Division (CAD) at telephone numbers 434-0955 or 435-1675.

 VICENTE B. MALANO, Ph.D.